airbus-seclab/pwnvasive/doc/README.md

 ```

 ### cnx
-Creating a session with a node
+Create a session with a node
 ```
 cnx  [selector=None]
 ```